-Mission: Amphibian Stage Productions seeks to produce innovative and engaging works of theatre that challenge the way we see the world around us.
+Mission: Amphibian Stage Productions strives to produce innovative and engaging theater that inspires new ideas, opens new doors, and increases our understanding of the vast world around us.

 Our mission in action